What are facilitation skills and how to improve them?

 Facilitation skills are a set of competencies and soft skills that enable professionals to design and facilitate group processes effectively.

 The version of facilitation most of us are familiar with includes using activities, tools, and methods in a workshop setting.
-Experienced professional facilitators develop an extensive toolkit of proven-to-work processes, activities, and templates for this purpose.
+Experienced professional facilitators develop an extensive toolkit of proven-to-work processes, activities, and workshop templates for this purpose.

 Facilitation is also about all the backstage work of preparing and designing meetings, events, and activities, shaping agendas that will provide the structure for the entire group to move along and achieve its desired goals.

-At the same time, there is more to facilitation than meets the eye.
+As might be clear by now, there is more to facilitation than meets the eye.
 Below the surface lie life competencies and skills related to communication, time management, conflict resolution, project management, listening, and more.
 An effective facilitator can do much more than facilitate meetings and solve problems!
 Facilitation skills are the sum of all these competencies.

 In the next paragraphs, we will go through some of the essential facilitation skills, through the lens of the “head, hearts, and hands” framework.